-All grants and scholarships (“gift aid”) are automatically accepted on your behalf.
+All grants and some scholarships (“gift aid”) are automatically accepted on your behalf.
 You are expected to know and understand the terms and conditions associated with each award.

 If you have been offered loans or work-study, you must decide to accept, to decline or to reduce each of these awards.
 Reducing or declining loans and/or work-study will not increase the amount of aid received in grants and scholarships.
 By accepting your award offers and receiving the funds, you are accepting responsibility to comply with all eligibility requirement